Ylvauk/Django-Spotify/README.md

 In main_app/static/scripts/main.js:

 ```
+// Here is the jQuery
 $(".navbar-burger").click(function () {
   // Toggle the "is-active" class on both the "navbar-burger" and the "navbar-menu"
   $(".navbar-burger").toggleClass("is-active");
   $(".navbar-menu").toggleClass("is-active");
 });

+// This is the same as this vanilla JS -- pick whichever one you like!
+// const navBarBurgerEl = document.querySelector('.navbar-burger')
+// navBarBurgerEl.addEventListener('click', function (event){
+//   document.querySelector('.navbar-buger').classList.toggle('is-active');
+//   document.querySelector('.navbar-menu').classList.toggle('is-active');
+// });

 ```

 ### 3. Link the static files to our html.

-To connect our files to our html we will be using a special template tags {% load static %} and {% static 'filename' %}.
+To connect our files to our html we will be using a special template tags `{% load static %}` and `{% static 'filename' %}`.
 Checkout info on them [HERE](https://docs.djangoproject.com/en/3.2/howto/static-files/).

 In main_app/templates/base.html: